 Ideally you need a wooden table and bench known as a Biergarnitur, but if that’s not readily available, go for a look as close as possible.
 A beer tent is a classic element to include, especially for backyard or rooftop recreations, but that might be a bit over the top for those in apartments or without outdoor party space.

-Bavarian Street Scene Wall Hanging, $12 on Amazon
+Bavarian Street Scene Wall Hanging, $12.99 from Amazon

 You can always put this up on your wall and make believe...